Workers Compensation Audit Insurance

 Understanding Workers’ Compensation Audits and Employer Obligations

 Preparing for a workers’ compensation audit can be resource-intensive, requiring a review of payroll data, contracts, payment summaries, and award obligations.
-To manage these risks, many businesses take out tax audit insurance from AuditCover, which includes coverage for professional fees associated with responding to workers’ compensation audits.
+To manage these risks, businesses may take out tax audit insurance from AuditCover, which includes coverage for professional fees associated with responding to workers’ compensation audits.
 Below, we answer common questions about workers’ compensation audits and how to stay protected.

 FAQs